ClDaly2904/contact-book/README.md

 - Name validation
     - Does not allow numbers or special characters (other than space and hyphen as these can occur in names)
     - Minimum length requirement ('2')
+    - Will only accept if alphabet characters present (will not accept if user enters only hyphens or spaces)
 - Address validation
-    - Limits on special characters
+    - Limits on special characters - allow numbers, hyphen, spaces that could be needed for addresses
     - Minimum length requirement ('10')
+    - Will only accept if alphabet characters present
 - Number validation
     - Only allow numbers
     - Number of values must be either '10' or '11'
 - Email validation
     - Minimum length value '10'
     - Must include '@' and '.'
+    - Will only accept if alphabet characters present, will not accept if user only enters '@' and '.'
 - If a user input does not meet the validation requirements, an error message will be displayed to the user.
 This informs the user that there has been an error and improves user experience by telling them what they have done wrong